Margot Mueller

 Challenge

-When I joined, styling feedback was scattered across client notes, stylist Slack channels, and support tickets.
-No single view of themes (fit, style, inventory, algorithm)—so we couldn't prioritize or route to the right team.
+Styling feedback was scattered: client notes, stylist channels, support tickets.
+No single view of what clients needed (fit, style, inventory), so we couldn't act on it.

 Solution